Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism: Concluding Remarks

 Our aim in this paper was to design adaptive and non-adaptive learning algorithms that can provably achieve low regret in the presence of delays and asynchronicities in both single- and multi-agent environments.
 This was achieved by means of a general dual averaging framework for handling delays and deriving regret bounds under various learning rate policies including adaptive and data-dependent ones.
-In addition, we paid special attention to the decentralized case (which includes open networks of agents collaborating to achieve a low \acl{GPRg}), and we showed how our analysis can be improved further through the use of optimistic policies in slowly-varying environments.
+In addition, we paid special attention to the decentralized case (which includes open networks of agents collaborating to achieve a low \acl{GPRg}), and we showed how our analysis can be further improved through the use of optimistic policies in slowly-varying environments.

 Our work provides the basis for a number of subsequent extensions of independent interest.
 One particular direction concerns the case where the agents' gradient feedback is corrupted by noise, either exogenous (\eg stemming from environmental fluctuations) or endogenous (\eg from mini-batch sampling in the case of empirical risk objectives).
 Equally important is the choice of target regret measure: in addition to the agents' effective and collective regret, there is a fair number of network applications in which dynamic regret considerations could be equally relevant.
 In this regard, it would be important to see if the proposed policies lead to low dynamic regret \textendash\ or how to modify them to achieve this more demanding benchmark.
-We defer these questions to future work.